Information

 Can I help ESTOFEX?

 We appreciate your help!
-We are in great need of reports of severe weather to verify our forecasts.
-We cannot improve our forecasts if we don't know what severe weather has happened.
-So, submitting your severe weather report to the ESWD database will certainly help!
-Besides reports, we could use more observational data, such as real-time radar and analysis tools.
+We are in great need of reports of severe weather to verify the forecasts.
+We cannot improve our forecasts if we don't know where severe weather has happened.
+So, submitting your severe weather report to the ESWD database will certainly help.
+Besides reports, we welcome more observational data, such as real-time radar, lightning and analysis tools.
+And it is now possible to support ESTOFEX by a donation.

 Is it possible to become part of ESTOFEX?